YosysHQ/picorv32/README.md

 #### maskirq

-The "IRQ Mask" register contains a birtmask of masked (disabled) interrupts.
+The "IRQ Mask" register contains a bitmask of masked (disabled) interrupts.
-This opcodes writes a new value to the irq mask register and reads the  old value.
+This instruction writes a new value to the irq mask register and reads the old value.

-Enable/disable interrupt sources.
 This instruction is encoded under the `custom0` opcode:

     0000011 00000 XXXXX 000 XXXXX 0001011
     f7      rs2   rs    f3  rd    opcode